figital/click2editSm/readme.txt

-** AH YES ... i want to embed this into web pages again. this code is still on main ITS website lol
+** AH YES ... i want to embed this into web pages again.

 * are there settings we could put into a settings.ini file?